 = Lots of melting and potential ice break up, lots to see.

-The problem with trying to predict the future in these matters is that firstly there is not enough data available to base predictions on and secondly, the way things work is not fully understood.
-Most models from different researchers and teams tend to agree however that there will be some small changes in temperature over the next 50 years.
-It is also expected that the rise in global temperature will put more moisture into the atmosphere and more of this will reach Antarctica so giving a greater snowfall to offset the melting ice.
-Despite all the snow and ice there Antarctica is actually classed as a desert as there is so little snow-fall, it's just that what does fall stays there so it builds up over a long time period.
+The difficulty in trying to predict the future in these matters is that firstly there is not enough data available to base predictions on and secondly, the way things work is not fully understood.
+Most models from different researchers and teams tend to agree however that there will be some changes in temperature over the next 50 years.
+It is also expected that the rise in global temperature will put more moisture into the atmosphere and more of this will reach Antarctica so giving a greater snowfall to offset the melting ice to a degree.
+Despite all the snow and ice there Antarctica is actually classed as a desert as there is so little precipitation, it's just that what does fall stays there so it builds up over a long time period.

 Are there any biological effects of global warming in Antarctica?Plants